 SO, WHAT’S A FLAT WHITE?

-It seems that in no time at all the Flat White has become a global favourite.
-So, what is it exactly?
+It seems that in no time at all the Flat White coffee has become a global favourite.
+So, what is a Flat White exactly?
 It’s another kind of coffee drink that uses espresso (or ristretto) and milk.
-But the milk really makes the difference.
+But the milk and the way a Flat White is put together really makes the difference.
 The milk in a Flat White has to be velvety smooth, not frothy, creating the perfect flavour balance between the ristretto and the milk.
-The silky texture of the foamed milk brings the coffee flavour to the fore, resulting in an intense coffee taste.
+The silky texture of the microfoamed milk brings the coffee flavour to the fore, resulting in an intense coffee taste.

 You’re probably wondering, why ‘Flat’?
-Because the milk blends with the coffee and there’s no separate layer of milk froth.
-It’s the super-thin layer of really fine pored foam which makes the coffee look uniformly white.
+In this coffee drink, which originated in Australia or New Zealand, the milk blends with the coffee and there’s no separate layer of milk froth.
+It’s the super-thin layer of really fine-pored foam which makes the coffee look uniformly white.
 Put those elements together and you get ‘Flat White’.
 This special coffee isn’t the same as Latte, Cappuccino or Cortado.
-The size and proportions of milk and coffee is different.
-Because we specialise in coffee, TASSIMO is happy to explain what makes the Flat White different.
+The size and proportions of milk and coffee are different.
+Because we specialise in coffee, TASSIMO is happy to explain what makes the Flat White different from a Cappuccino.

 - Uses the same ingredients

 Want to know how to make a Latte at home?

 Making a Latte at home is simple, you just need espresso and frothed milk.
 Begin with brewing up a single shot of espresso in a latte glass.
 Now, steam the milk until you have foam on top and pour the hot liquid milk into the espresso.
 You can hold back the foam with a spoon if you need to.
 Lastly, spoon about 1 cm of foam on top of your Latte.